 In order to provide you with even greater security, we have introduced Two-Factor Authentication.
 This allows you to use your account in conjunction with a standard 3rd party Authenticator app such as Google Authenticator, Duo, or Authy available for iOS, Android, etc.

-To enable Two-Factor Authentication, go to your ‘Account’ tab on the left-hand side of the dashboard and select the ‘Security’ page:
+To enable Two-Factor Authentication, go to the Account menu in the top right and select Profile.

-Click on ‘Enable’ and you’ll see a screen like this:
+Click on Enable 2FA and you’ll see a screen like this:

 Open up your chosen Authenticator App and scan the QR code.
 If you can’t, or don’t want to scan the QR code, you can also type the 23-character key into your App.

 NOTE: It is essential that you do store the authentication token somewhere safe!
 We are unable to reset or remove Two-Factor Authentication from your account should you lose your device.

 Enter a generated 2FA passcode and click on Enable 2FA to finish enabling 2 factor authentication.

 You may also generate backup codes (after entering your password), which are 8 digits long and can be used instead of entering the code generated by your chosen Authenticator App.

 These codes only expire when they are used, and come in handy if your phone disappears.
 You can also download the codes as a text file, which gives you a simple way to keep track of which ones have been used – add the current date next to the code you’re using.